Podskio/djs-ts-boilerplate/README.md

 4. Create interactions in `src/interaction/<type>` and event handlers in `src/events`. **File names must exactly match the discord.js event name or interaction id/name** as this is how the interactionCreate finds the correct execution.

-5. Remove the `.gitkeep` files in any interaction directories you are not using.

-6. Run `pnpm dev` to start the bot and restart on file changes.
+5. Run `pnpm dev` to start the bot and restart on file changes.

-7. Run `pnpm deploy-commands` to push command changes to Discord.
+6. Run `pnpm deploy-commands` to push command changes to Discord.